deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 I was eager to give [Heroku](https://devcenter.heroku.com) a spin since many respected colleagues have raved about it in the past.
 The thorough documentation, CLI, git-based workflow support and native buildpacks made getting our idea published on the Internet quick and easy.
 Heroku also came up with [The Twelve-Factor App](https://12factor.net), which practically became a _holy grail_ of DevOps and best practice for anyone shipping modern applications.

-Recently I started working for [Pivotal](https://pivotal.io) focussed on cloud native architecture and service delivery via [Cloud Foundry](https://www.cloudfoundry.org/the-foundry/pivotal-cloud-foundry) (_PCF_).
+Recently I started working for [Pivotal](https://pivotal.io) focused on cloud native architecture and service delivery via [Cloud Foundry](https://www.cloudfoundry.org/the-foundry/pivotal-cloud-foundry) (_PCF_).
 Specifically, the _Platform Reliability Team_ helps customers understand, adopt and apply [Site Reliability Engineering principles](https://landing.google.com/sre/book/chapters/part2.html) within their organizations.

 To better understand the PCF developer experience, I decided to see how hard it would be to migrate [my Heroku-based application](https://github.com/deadlysyn/chowchow) to [Pivotal Web Services](https://run.pivotal.io) (_PWS_). _PWS_, or _P-Dubs_ as we affectionately call it, is a fully-managed version of PCF hosted atop public cloud infrastructure very similar to Heroku.
 There's a polished UI, extensive CLI, [extensive documentation](https://docs.run.pivotal.io), and [buildpacks for many popular languages](https://docs.run.pivotal.io/buildpacks/index.html) at [reasonable prices](https://run.pivotal.io/pricing).